 Thoughtfully Andy said good-bye to the captain.
 “I wish you all the best,” he said warmly, “and may you get back to your England sound and safe.”
 But inside he was not so sure.
 The positions of Great Britain and France were irreconcilable, both brought Indian tribes on their side – and after all, actually it was Indian land.

 A few months later, the French and Indian War broke out.
-For a long time the French had the upper hand because they had the majority of Indian tribes on their side, then the British could turn the tide.
-In 1758, British colonists and regiments drove the French off the Ohio Valley, two naval victories 1759 destroyed the French fleet.
+For a long time, the French had the upper hand because they had the majority of Indian tribes on their side.
+Eventually, the British could turn the tide.
+In 1758, British colonists and regiments drove the French off the Ohio Valley, and two naval victories 1759 destroyed the French fleet.
 Quebec fell in September, Montreal surrendered a year later.
 In the Peace of Paris 1763, France had to cede all colonies in North America to Great Britain.
 Only the Mississippi Delta remained French.

 Which Indians live at the Rhine? (around 1763)

 Andy’s thoughts went back home.
-Although the smaller states did their best to keep their territories out of the battles of the great, the recurrent marches-through of various armed forces brought hardships and distress.
-But Andy also thought of the soldiers: for many of them, the army was the only way to get something to eat regularly, and to know that in case of an injury at least the family would be supported.
+Although the smaller states did their best to keep their territories out of the battles of the great, different armed forces marched through and that brought hardships and distress.
+But Andy also thought of the soldiers.
+For many of them, the army was the only way to get something to eat regularly, and to know that in case of an injury at least the family would be supported.
 Moreover, many men were forced by fraud or by force into military service.
 He was glad that his children would be spared from that.

 Later she fell in love with Simon, whose family owned a publishing house in Philadelphia.
-He asked her to write for him and contribute her knowledge. „Distrust often comes from ignorance,“ he said.
+He asked her to write for him and contribute her knowledge.
+“Distrust often comes from ignorance,” he said.
 There, in Philadelphia, both worked with a society that supported newcomers during the first months.
-Not only that, thanks to the publishing house’s good contacts to the individual colonies in North America on one side and the German states and Great Britain on the other, they could also help many families to stay in touch with their relatives in the Old World.
+Morever, thanks to the publishing house’s good contacts with the individual colonies in North America on one side and the German states and Great Britain on the other, they could also help many families to stay in touch with their relatives in the Old World.